khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/color.md

 ### Concepts

 - Surfaces reflect light and don't emit it.
-- Lighter elements come forward and darker ones recede.
+- Forward elements are lighter and receding ones are darker.
 - In light UI surfaces are made of light materials and text uses darker colors.
 - In dark UI surfaces are made of dark materials and text uses lighter colors.
 - UI elements, like buttons and alerts, rely on chromatic hues and neutrals for meaning and hierarchy, and adapt contrast based on the surface.